More to the Story by Hena Khan

-An e-galley was provided by the publisher via NetGalley in exchange for an honest review.
+An e-galley was provided by Salaam Reads/Simon & Schuster via NetGalley in exchange for an honest review.

-Will I be adding this book to my library?: Nah.
+Will I be adding this book to my library?: I don't think so.